instantOS/instantos.github.io/docs/wmsettings.md

 `new_window_placement` controls where a window that is not yet in a tag's persistent tiling tree gets inserted:

-- `"auto-resize"` (default) — place the newcomer automatically and resize the existing tree to give it room.
+- `"auto-resize"` (default): place the newcomer automatically and resize the existing tree to give it room.
-- `"auto"` — split the best existing leaf without deliberately rebalancing the rest of the tree.
+- `"auto"`: split the best existing leaf without deliberately rebalancing the rest of the tree.
-- `"force"` — give the first newcomer a leading half of a new vertical root split; consecutive untouched insertions adapt that region into balanced rows or columns, and any manual tree edit starts a new sequence.
+- `"force"`: give the first newcomer a leading half of a new vertical root split; consecutive untouched insertions adapt that region into balanced rows or columns, and any manual tree edit starts a new sequence.

 Inner gaps are split evenly between adjacent windows.
 Outer gaps shrink the layout area inward from all four edges.
 Both values are clamped to a minimum of 0.

-Floating windows are not affected.
+Gaps do not apply to floating windows.

-Layout presets such as Grid are one-shot tree rewrites.
-These settings govern the manual edits which remain afterward; see [Layouts](layouts.md).
+Layout presets such as Grid rewrite the tree once.
+The settings above apply to the manual edits you make afterwards; see [Layouts](layouts.md).

 ## Floating windows and click-to-raise